 Start saving.
 I prefer the Dave Ramsey Total Money Make-Over method.
 Start saving by, first, creating an emergency fund account of at least $1000 and up to 3 to 6 months living expenses.
 Murphy’s law loves to show up and harass broke people.
 But like magic as soon as you stop spending every dime you make and start–habitually–putting some away for rainy days, Murphy leaves you alone.

-Start investing.
+i Start investing.
 I have a mouthful on this one.
 First, I recommend educating yourself on legal and sound investment options—like owning a business, owning real estate, stock market, or investing in other businesses directly, (e.g., start-ups, IPOs).
 But before you do, take ample time to ensure your sources are credible.
 For, everyone is a coach with a course, today.
 So you want to make sure you do your due diligence on whoever is offering you an investment opportunity or a financial info-product.
 I’m actually working on a post featuring my concerns and observations about the online coaching and info-product industry.
-While there are some reputable business, life, and fitness coaches, they are becoming like needles in a haystack with the overwhelming saturation of insta-coaches.
+While there are some reputable business, finance, life, and fitness coaches, finding them is like looking for a needle in a haystack due to the over-saturation of insta-coaches.
+It’s natural to want to share what you’ve learned with others.
+You should, if you were successful.
+However, it’s obvious some folks see the demand for financial freedom growing and are exploiting the fantasy of financial freedom and offering average to below average info-products at premium prices.
+The info-product business model is so shared and recycled across industries and top influencers, there is not much originality.
+You can, often, predict what you will get when you buy a course.
 Lest I digress.
-So, educate yourself and do due diligence before you apply this principal.
+So, be careful and educate yourself.
+Do your due diligence before you apply this principal.

 2 Habits That Cultivate A Rich Spirit